 Half Up Half Down French Braid

-The braid hairstyle and half up half down are cute and fashionable.
-So when combined your hair with these, you can definitely achieve the look you want.
+The braid hairstyle and half-up, half-down are cute and fashionable.
+So when combined with your hair with these, you can achieve the look you want.
 Alternatively, you can tie the braid to a ponytail, wrap it around the base, and secure it with a bobby pin to make a nice knot at the top.

 French Braid for Short Hair

-Don’t think that you have to lose this beautiful hair trend simply because your hair is short.
-French braids can work for most hair lengths, including those of the shoulders.
-However, you may need to be wise that kind of French braid choose.
+Don’t think you have to lose this beautiful hair trend simply because your hair is short.
+French braids can work for most hair lengths, including the shoulders.
+However, you may need to be wise about the kind of French braid you chooses.

 French Braid with Bangs

 If braiding the hair back is not particularly suitable for the shape of the face, you can choose the bangs.
-The side bangs are particularly stylish and help soften the overall look.
-It also attracts the attention of the cheekbones, forehead and chin.
+The side bangs are exceptionally stylish and help soften the overall look.
+It also attracts the attention of the cheekbones, forehead, and chin.
 In addition, the bangs go well with the braid, especially the French braids.

 Easy Side French Braid

 Who said you should braid your hair?
-Side braid is easy even in French style.
+The side braid is easy, even in a French style.
 A little extreme helps, but it all depends on the look you want.
 This is one of the easiest French braids for long and medium hair.